 Our readings in the Church of England at the Eucharist on Sundays follow the ecumenical REVISED COMMON LECTIONARY, used by the majority of churches in the Western tradition.
 These can be found by clicking on this link provided by the Episcopal Church of the United States of America.

-Where there are variations we follow Track 2
+Where there are variations we follow the track which has the greatest ecumenical consensus – Track 2